turbopuffer is designed to be performant by default, but there are ways to

 them.
 Don't try to be too clever.
 Smaller namespaces will be faster to query and index.

-- Prewarm namespaces with dark queries.
-If your application is
+- Prewarm namespaces.
+If your application is latency-sensitive, consider

-interacts with it (e.g. when they open the search or chat dialog) to start
+(e.g. when they open the search or chat dialog).

 - Smaller vectors are faster.
 Smaller vectors will be faster to search, e.g.